 In addition to being a sweet decoration for your garden or patio, the project can also help a few pollinators in your area.

+In fact, most of the bees in the world are solitary insects.
 One example is the Mason bee.
-This pollinator is a solitary insects that nests in hollow stems and tubes.
-Who knows, a solitary bee may choose your garden art for a home this Summer.
+This pollinator is a solitary insect that nests in hollow stems and tubes.
+Who knows, a solitary bee may choose your tin can bee for a home this Summer.

 When choosing any type of fun craft project, using recycled materials is always a plus.
 For this project, we are using a medium sized tin can but of course you can use a can of any size.

 My family loves green beans and I find so many uses for these larger cans.
 This can measures about 8″ tall with a diameter of 5″.
 If you use smaller cans, be sure to adjust the length of your legs to fit the smaller size body.

 You will need some type of wire to hang your tin can bee house.
 Any bendable wire will work, you might even be able to repurpose a wire clothes hanger.